alien4cloud/alien4cloud.github.io/getting_started/index.markdown

 # Application lifecycle enablement

 Features related to lifecycle management are currently not implemented in ALIEN 4 cloud.
-The september release will contain full management of application lifecycle enablement.
+We will soon pusblish some roadmap informations.

 # Cloud governance